The role of indigenous reserves and missions in Australian history

 The Aboriginal reserve system finally ended in 1969 with the repeal of the Aborigines Protection Act.

-Many Indigenous Australian people lost their connection to their traditional way of life and their land.
+Many Indigenous Australians lost their deep connection to their traditional lifestyles and lands.

-The legacy of the Indigenous Australian reserve system is still felt today.
-Many First Nations people feel that they were a form of cultural oppression.
+Today, the impact of the Indigenous Australian reserve system lingers, with numerous First Nations individuals perceiving it as a form of cultural suppression.

 Further reading